 While Act #720 changed the role of the Louisiana Wildlife and Fisheries Commission from administration to policy-making, the make-up of the Commission remains essentially the same today as when it was first conceived back in 1952: 6 members with 6-year terms plus 1 member whose term runs concurrently with the Governor.
 Three of the 7 members are to be representatives of the commercial fishing and fur industries from the coastal parishes, and 4 members are "other than representatives of the commercial fishing and fur industries" from the State at large.

-The seven current members of the Louisiana Wildlife and Fisheries Commission, with their appointed role and term completion date, are:
+The six current members of the Louisiana Wildlife and Fisheries Commission, with their appointed role and term completion date, are:

 Concurrent with Governor’s term

 Billy Broussard, a coastal parish resident, serves as a representative of the commercial fishing and fur industries, as required by statute.
 He owns and operates Pecan Island Redfish Charters.

 Reason for serving: "I have lived my entire life in and around the marshes of Louisiana and there is no place on earth that I would rather be.
 The good Lord has blessed Louisiana and its citizens with one of the most diverse and dynamic ecosystems on the planet.
 From the pine covered hills of the northwest, to the hard woods skirting the western banks of the Mississippi River, the majestic cypress dotting the Atchafalaya Basin, to the salt air and oyster grass swaying in the waves on our southern border, we have it all.
 Louisianaians have been given the key to the pantry of sustainable, renewable natural resources in the lower forty eight states.
 I hope my appointment to the Commission will afford me the opportunity to give back, just a little, to the state and way of life that has given my family and I many wonderful opportunities and memories."

 27024 W. La.
 Highway 82